-- Daily valacyclovir lowers the risk of HSV-2 transmission from HIV-negative people with symptomatic genital herpes (approx. 50%) - Unknown if this is true for those without a history of symptoms.
-Not effective/recommended for people with HIV not on ART - Condom use can decrease, but not eliminate, the risk for HSV-2 transmission - Male medical circumcision - Caution against HSV acquisition during pregnancy avoid genital and/or oral sex with partners who have history of orolabial or genital herpes in 3rd trimester, monitor closely peri-delivery - Pregnant people with a history of genital herpes should be offered suppression starting at 36 weeks to decrease risk of recurrence during delivery, c-section rate, and asymptomatic shedding
+- Daily valacyclovir lowers risk of HSV-2 transmission from HIV-negative people with symptomatic genital herpes (approx. 50%) - Unknown if true for those without a history of symptoms.
+Not effective/recommended for people with HIV not on ART - Condoms decrease, but don't eliminate, risk for HSV-2 transmission - Male medical circumcision - Caution against HSV acquisition during pregnancy avoid genital and/or oral sex with partners who have history of orolabial or genital herpes in 3rd trimester, monitor closely peri-delivery - Pregnant patients with a history of genital herpes should be offered suppression starting at 36 weeks to decrease risk of recurrence during delivery, c-section rate, and asymptomatic shedding